Evote, Online Voting System

 Ballot Previewing gives you the opportunity to try it out and see the results prior to the start of the actual election just so you’ll be absolutely certain everything is in order.
 Once testing is over, the system is recalibrated so no voter is flagged as having voted and no ballots are in your ballot box.

 Related Group Accounts

 Evote makes it possible to create a single client account with unlimited sub-accounts associated with it.
 This is ideal for large organizations with many smaller chapters who need to split election administration up among multiple individuals.

 The election results informs you of much more than just who won each race.
 Visit this site's Sample Election Results page to see a sample results page.
 Additionally, for elections taking advantage of voter groups and/or special interest groups (SIGs), the results may be further filtered to display only voting activity from any of those subgroups of voters.

 You have the option to publish election results directly on the ElectionsOnline web site for all your voters and candidates to see.
 This saves you the time of having to publish the results yourself but also instills confidence in your electorate when they see the results published by the independent election company providing the service.

-ElectionsOnline archives your election results from previous elections to simplify doing a year-to-year comparison.
+ElectionsOnline archives your election results from for up to 10 years to simplify doing a year-to-year comparison.

 The easily customizable election widget can be placed on any web page to promote your live elections and create a link straight to the ballot login page.
 A demo and full details on using it are discussed at the blog post, Using the Election Widget.